Two Kooks » ALL RECIPES » Fish and Seafood » Baked Fish Fillets with Cherry Tomato Sauce

 What to serve with the fish

-I love to serve these baked fish fillets with lemon herb cauliflower rice.
+I love to serve these baked fish fillets with lemon herb cauliflower rice or jasmine rice with spicy chili crisp.

-Other side dish suggestions are: Parmesan roasted cauliflower, asparagus or easy roasted bok choy and broccoli.
+Other side dish suggestions are Parmesan roasted cauliflower, microwave green beans, asparagus, easy roasted bok choy and broccoli or a simple side salad with maple balsamic dressing.

 baked cod fillets covered with cherry tomato sauce over cauliflower spinach rice p3